earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 ---
 layout: single
-title: "GIS in R: Introduction to Coordinate Reference Systems in R "
+title: "Coordinate Reference System and Spatial Projection"
-excerpt: "This lesson introduces what a coordinate reference system is.
-We will use the R programming language to explore and reproject data into geographic and projected CRSs."
+excerpt: "Coordinate reference systems are used to convert locations on the earth which is round, to a two dimensional (flat) map.
+Learn about the differences between coordinate reference systems."
 authors: ['Leah Wasser']
-modified: '2017-12-07'
+modified: '2017-12-08'
 category: [courses]
 class-lesson: ['class-intro-spatial-r']
 permalink: /courses/earth-analytics/spatial-data-r/intro-to-coordinate-reference-systems/